ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/state_estimation_tutorial.md

 # Terminal 3
 rosbag play <path_to_bagfile>/2021_wangen_open3d_slam_odometry.bag --clock
 ```
 Have a look at the trajectory in rviz.
-Note that the red trajectory is the original one BEFORE applying any noise.
+(Note that the red trajectory is the original one BEFORE applying any noise.)
+What do you find with respect to the yellow curve?

 Now spend some time to tune the parameter `pose_sensor/pose_noise_meas_p` in `smb_msf/param/smb_msf_params.yaml` and re-run the evaluation.
+In which range do you find the best noise value?

 ## 3.0 Outlook and Wrap-Up
-Outlook to SLAM tutorial.
+Outlook to the SLAM tutorial and Wrapping-up.